 A less frequent means of legislative action is the Local Law, which is required for major policy decisions such as the creation or elimination of a department or other changes in the County Charter and Administrative Code, the basic legal documents of Erie County government.

 A communication, resolution or Local Law is officially received by the legislature in the Office of the Clerk.
 All items which are received are put on the agenda for the next meeting of the Legislature.
-There is a deadline for submitting items to be included on a meeting agenda, usually 11:00 a.m. two business days preceding a meeting.
+There is a deadline for submitting items to be included on a meeting agenda, usually 11:00 a.m. three business days preceding a meeting.
 Items which are received later may be added to the agenda only with the unanimous approval of the legislators.

 Preceding full legislative meetings, each party holds a caucus to review agenda items.
 The caucuses are presided over by the leaders of the respective parties.
 No official action takes place in a caucus.